Bernie Sanders to assess future of his campaign after string of losses

 CORONAVIRUS UPENDS PRIMARY CALENDAR, EVEN THREATENS SUMMER CONVENTIONS

-Now, as calls for him to suspend his campaign and back Biden are likely to grow as the math doesn’t add up anymore for the senator, Sanders will need to make a decision on what’s best not just for his campaign but to make sure that his political revolution continues the progressive fight.
+The Senate may vote later on Wednesday on a coronavirus bill passed by House of Representatives.
+Shakir explained that "after this vote today, Bernie and Jane (his wife) are going to get on a plane back to Vermont.
+Once there, they'll begin holding conversatios with supporters to get input and assess the path forward for our campaign."

-And that’s a decision he’ll likely make with major input from his wife Jane – who’s also a senior adviser on the campaign.
+That assessment comes as calls for Sanders to suspend his campaign and back Biden are likely to grow as the math doesn’t add up anymore for the senator, Sanders will need to make a decision on what’s best not just for his campaign but to make sure that his political revolution continues the progressive fight.